 29 nationalities need to apply for a Hong Kong transit visa even if they have no intention of leaving the airport transit area.

 As you can imagine, Hong Kong releases visas for other purposes as well.
 You can get a visa for investment, education, and even work, but you need to apply for the right one.
-Otherwise, your entry will be refused and you will be deported.
+Otherwise, your entry will be refused and you will be deported or detained.
 One particular aspect worth mentioning is that the citizens of 16 states who are holders of an APEC Business Travel Card that contains the code HKG on the back are allowed to stay in Hong Kong up to 60 days without a visa.

 While the Hong Kong visa policy is a lot more extensive than what you find above, at least you have a clearer picture now for sure.
 Usually, getting a Hong Kong visa for tourists is easy, and chances of not requiring one at all are pretty high.
-Even so, it is always best if you are informed.
+Even so, it is always best if you remain informed.